pocomane/brewed-in-the-apocalypse/bita.md

 "Scenarist", while the others will be called "Players".

-To play, you need 2 standard 6-sides dice (2 for each player would be better), some white sheets, a pencil and and eraser (a pencil for each player would be better).
+To play, you need 2 standard 6-sides dice (2 for each player would be better), some white sheets, a pencil and eraser (a pencil for each player would be better).

 Brewed in the Apocalypse - revision 0.1.